igorline/slither_wiki/Detector-Documentation.md

 	}
 }
 ```
 Boolean constants in code have only a few legitimate uses.
-Other uses (in complex expressions, as conditionals) indicate either an error or (most likely) the persistence of debugging/development code that is likely faulty.
+Other uses (in complex expressions, as conditionals) indicate either an error or, most likely, the persistence of faulty code.

 ### Recommendation
 Verify and simplify the condition.